How is Zeffy free?

 Summing Up - Top Companies Donating to Nonprofits

-Corporate giving programs offer a wealth of opportunities for nonprofits to secure funding, resources, and support from socially responsible companies.
+Corporate giving programs offer nonprofits many opportunities to secure funding, resources, and support from socially responsible companies.

-As you explore the giving programs of these 15 companies and beyond, remember to research their focus areas, eligibility criteria, and application processes to maximize your chances of success.
+As you explore the giving programs of these 15 companies that donate to nonprofits and beyond, research their focus areas, eligibility criteria, and application processes to maximize your chances of success.

-Sign up with Zeffy's 100% free fundraising tool today to manage funding easily.
-Raise money and get it straight into your account without any transaction fees with Zeffy.
+Sign up today for Zeffy, a 100% free fundraising tool that makes managing funding easy.
+With Zeffy, you can raise money straight into your account without transaction fees.

 FAQs on Companies Donating to Nonprofit

-Microsoft, Google, Starbucks, and Ben & Jerry’s are some of the most charitable companies.
-In fact, most companies today set aside one percent or more of their profits for donations.
+Microsoft, Google, Starbucks, and Ben & Jerry's are some of the most charitable companies that donate to nonprofits.
+In fact, most companies today set aside one percent or more of their profits for corporate donations.
 They also have specific corporate philanthropy programs in place.

 These include volunteer grants and employee matching to support various charities.

-Corporate giving is the best way for a company to show the public, employees, and other stakeholders that it’s a business that cares and can be trusted.
+Corporate donation is the best way for a company to show the public, employees, and other stakeholders that it's a business that cares and can be trusted.

 Companies have a set of core values that guide their business.
 Donating to nonprofits that align with them can help businesses show their commitment to these principles.
 By engaging in charities, they leave a tangible and lasting impact on the community.